Robert Atherton Edwin: Expansion of weather sections in New Zealand

 In 1880–81, the weather-reporting section was absorbed into the Meteorological Department at the Colonial Museum under Hector's direction.
 In 1906, meteorology and the weather section were combined, with Edwin as head, and assimilated by the Marine Department.
 There were some differences between Hector and Edwin in the 1870s and 1880s over meteorological theories and the inter-colonial organisation of weather reporting, but Edwin's competence as a weather forecaster does not seem to have been seriously questioned and he remained responsible for the country's forecasts for over 30 years.
 His forecasting generally won public approval and his bulletins soon came to be regarded throughout New Zealand as an important item of daily news.
 When he retired as director of the Meteorological Office on 31 March 1909, his staff had expanded to four and daily forecasts were being sent to over 90 towns as well as to the newspapers and to selected lighthouses.
 He was succeeded by Reverend Daniel Cross Bates (1868–1954) in 1908, who had served under Edwin for a number of years.

 Edwin also published a number of scientific papers on his forecasting methods and on atmospheric circulation in the southern hemisphere.
 He had joined the Wellington Philosophical Society in 1872, and later became a fellow of the Royal Meteorological Society prior to 1884.

 Later life

 Short and dapper, with a closely trimmed full beard, Edwin in his appearance reflected the meticulous care he gave to his forecasting.
-Described as 'one of the most genial and companionable of men' he was prominent in Wellington bowling circles and interested himself in the welfare of veteran soldiers and sailors.
+He was prominent in Wellington bowling circles and interested himself in the welfare of veteran soldiers and sailors.

 He served as a Special constable in the New Zealand Police until the 1890s.